radoslav-slavov/UltraMarathon-pandas_project/README.md

    - Standardized event names by removing location suffixes.
 (USA)
    - Converted athlete birth years to integer type and calculated athlete ages.
    - Removed unnecessary columns and handled missing values.
 (Athlete Club, Athlete Country, Athlete year of birth, Athlete age category)
-   - Ensured data types were appropriate for analysis.
+   - Ensured data types were appropriate for analysis. (athlete_age from float to int, athlete_average speed decimal precision)

 3. **Data Refinement:**
    - Removed records with athletes where age was mistaken with the year in which the race took part. (most cases were 2020)